mryujitanaka/Ubuntu-Post-Install-Script/README.md

 <!-- Contributing -->
 <h2><strong>&#128200;&#129309; Contributing</strong></h2>
 <p>Improvements are always welcome, but they are only possible if you contribute in some way.
-Do not be shy!
+Do not be shy!</p>

-click .</p>
 <p>If you find a bug in the source code, you can help me by submitting a <a href="https://github.com/mryujitanaka/Ubuntu-Post-Install-Script/issues">Bug Report</a>.
 Even better, you can submit a <a href="https://github.com/mryujitanaka/Ubuntu-Post-Install-Script/pulls">Pull Request</a> with a fix.</p>

 <!-- To Do -->